jmshea/jupyterquiz/README.md

 # JupyterQuiz
 *JupyterQuiz* is a tool for displaying **interactive self-assessment quizes in Jupyter notebooks and Jupyter Book**.
+JupyterQuiz was created to enable interactive quizzes for readers of my book [*Foundations of Data Science with Python*](https://t.co/ES9zBUMSQF) [Affiliate Link]

 **Important Note for JupyterLab 4 Users:** Changes to the math rendering system in JupyterLab 4 have broken the LaTeX rendering in JupyterQuiz.
 There is not currently a simple solution, but I have opened an issue requesting that the necessary methods be made available.
 Math should still work in Jupyter Book.
 A very hacky solution is available in version 2.7.0a3, which loads MathJax 3 on top of the JupyterLab MathJax version.
 Use at your own risk!
 (It can be installed as `pip install jupyterquiz==2.7.0a3`.
 Note that 2.7.0a3 also changes how the precision parameter effects numerical answers.
 Prior to 2.7.0a3, precision specified a decimal place; from 2.7.0a3 on, it specifies a number of significant digits. )